Hello my fellow Netizens!

 From the EP "Strip"

-The third SPACE MONSTERS release, "Out of the Atomfire" arrives X-Day 2022 July 5th at 7am Malmo, Sweden time.
+The third SPACE MONSTERS release, "Out of the Atomfire" arrived on X-Day 2022 July 5th at 7am Malmo, Sweden time.
 With bonus tracks at 7am in London, New York, Madison and San Francisco.

 Listen to more SPACE MONSTERS here.